Course

 Physiologic Jaundice

-Physiologic jaundice is the most common form of hyperbilirubinemia in pediatrics and usually occurs in newborns between 24-72 hours of age (4).
-It is important to note that physiological jaundice never occurs within the first 24 hours of life.
-It is typically mild in nature and easily resolves with treatment.
-Physiological jaundice occurs due to differences in the metabolism of bilirubin in the neonatal period leading to an increased bilirubin level.
-The increase in bilirubin is due to many red blood cells (polycythemia) with a shorter lifespan in circulation; this is also known as immature erythropoiesis (1).
+is the most common form of hyperbilirubinemia in pediatrics and usually occurs in newborns between 24-72 hours of age (1).
+It is important to note that physiological jaundice never occurs within the first 24 hours of life and accounts for 75% of neonatal hyperbilirubinemia.
+Physiologic jaundice is typically mild in nature and easily resolves with treatment (1).
+Physiological jaundice occurs because of differences in the metabolism of bilirubin in the neonatal period leading to an increased bilirubin level.
+The increase in bilirubin is because of a high number of red blood cells (RBCs) (polycythemia) with a shorter lifespan in circulation; this is also known as immature erythropoiesis (1).
 Newborns have immature livers, resulting in the body not getting rid of bilirubin quickly enough, leading to an excess of bilirubin.

 Pathologic Jaundice

-Pathologic jaundice occurs within the first 24 hours of birth (4).
-Pathological jaundice is characterized by jaundice within the first 24 hours of birth, a rapidly increasing total serum bilirubin level (increasing by 5 mg/dL per day), and a total serum bilirubin of 17 mg/dL in a fullterm newborn (3).
+Occurs within the first 24 hours of birth (1).
+Pathological jaundice is characterized by jaundice within the first 24 hours of birth, a rapidly increasing total serum bilirubin level (increasing by 5 mg/dL per day or more than 0.2 mg/dL/hr), or jaundice persists beyond two to three weeks in full-term infants (1).

-Pathologic jaundice is often due to underlying illness such as:
+Pathologic jaundice is often influenced by underlying conditions, such as (3):

 Breastmilk jaundice is a specific type of jaundice that occurs in infants who are exclusively breastfed.
-This type of jaundice usually occurs between 24-72 hours of age, peaks within two weeks, and typically declines between the third and 12th week of life (1).
+This type of jaundice usually occurs between 24-72 hours of age, peaks within two weeks, and typically declines between the third and 12th week of life (4).
 Breastmilk jaundice differs from breastfeeding/lactation failure jaundice.
-Newborns who exclusively receive breastmilk typically have serum bilirubin levels of greater than 5 mg/dL that continue for weeks (6).
+Newborns who exclusively receive breastmilk typically have serum bilirubin levels of >5 mg/dL that continue for weeks (4).
 This form of hyperbilirubinemia is typically mild in nature and does not require medical intervention.
-The underlying cause of breastmilk jaundice remains unknown.
+The underlying cause of breastmilk jaundice remains unknown (4).

-Lactation failure jaundice, also known as breastfeeding jaundice, typically occurs within the first week of life (1).
-This type of jaundice is due to inadequate caloric and fluid intake in the initial days of life, leading to dehydration and inability to pass meconium in the newborn (6).
-This is often due to poor latch and/or poor production, leading to an inadequate transfer of breastmilk.
+Lactation failure jaundice, also known as chestfeeding or breastfeeding jaundice, typically occurs within the first week of life (1).
+This type of jaundice occurs as a result of inadequate caloric and fluid intake in the initial days of life, leading to dehydration and inability to pass meconium in the newborn (1).
+This is often caused by poor latch, or poor breastmilk production, leading to an inadequate transfer of breastmilk.
 In newborns experiencing breastfeeding jaundice, it is encouraged to increase the frequency of feedings.
 It is not necessary to supplement with formula unless there is continued poor weight gain and failure to stool.

 Risk Factors

-There are many risk factors to consider for hyperbilirubinemia in pediatrics, including newborn and maternal.
+There are many risk factors to consider for hyperbilirubinemia in pediatrics, including newborn and maternal (1).

 Neonatal factors include:

-• Birth trauma that causes significant bruising (e.g. cephalohematomas [3])
+- Birth trauma that causes significant bruising (such as cephalohematomas)

 Maternal factors include: